KhronosGroup/Vulkan-ValidationLayers/docs/error_object.md

         }

         if (pNext == VkTimelineSemaphoreSubmitInfo) {
-            // the |true| tells it this field is part of a pNext chain const Location pnext_loc = loc.dot(Struct::VkTimelineSemaphoreSubmitInfo, Field::waitSemaphoreValueCount, true);
+            // use pNext() instead of dot() to print out it was part of a pNext chain const Location pnext_loc = loc.pNext(Struct::VkTimelineSemaphoreSubmitInfo, Field::waitSemaphoreValueCount);
             LogError("VUID-D", pnext_loc);
         }
     }